Alexis Anvekar MD ABIHM

 Six layers.
 One protocol.
 Designed for the window that may already be closing.

 Before we treat anything, we measure everything.
-Using BrainCheck — a validated digital cognitive assessment that can be administered virtually — we establish your personal baseline across processing speed, working memory, attention, and executive function.
-This is not a simple mood questionnaire or 5 minute cognitive screen at your doctor's office.
-It is a full battery of tests that assessse your real neurological benchmark that we track over time, so every intervention is measured against your own objective standard.
+A whole body and brain audit to find any factors that may be causing brain inflammation.
+In addition to your first 2 hour appointment for labs, lifestyle questionairre, physical testing, we administer BrainCheck — a validated digital cognitive assessment that can be administered virtually — we establish your personal baseline across processing speed, working memory, attention, executive function, anxiety, depression and childhood trauma screening.
+This is a full battery of tests that assessse your real neurological benchmark that we track over time, so every intervention is measured against your own objective standard.
+We include many biomarkers such as Environmental Toxins, Organic Acids, etc.

 We go far beyond a standard hormone panel.
-Comprehensive testing of estradiol, progesterone, testosterone, DHEA, cortisol, and thyroid gives us the full picture of your hormonal environment.
+Comprehensive testing of sex hormones, cortisol, and thyroid gives us the full picture of your hormonal environment.
 Where appropriate, we integrate hormone therapy guided by the critical window hypothesis — the emerging evidence that hormone therapy initiated close to the onset of menopause offers the greatest neuroprotective benefit.
 If you are already receiving hormone therapy elsewhere, we work alongside your existing care.

 Carefully selected hormone-supportive micronutrients and botanicals support estrogen metabolism, neuronal resilience, and mitochondrial function.
 We pay particular attention to sleep architecture — because without restorative deep sleep, the brain's glymphatic waste-clearance system fails nightly, and cognitive toxins accumulate.
 Sleep is not a lifestyle factor.
 It is a neurological intervention.